IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 # Deploy microservices leveraging

 Now you know to deploy your application and microservices on your local host.
 So let's deploy your application and microservices on the cloud with these 4 different scenarios.
-You can view [Summary](#summary) to have an overview of the pros and cons for each scenarios.

 1. [Cloud Foundry](docs/cloudfoundry-microservice.md)
 2. [Kubernetes Cluster](docs/kubernetes-microservice.md)